-Public Guardianship Program
+Public Guardianship for the Elderly Program

 GNRC contracts with the Legal Aid Society of Middle TN and The Cumberlands (Legal Aid) to provide legal services.
 Legal advice and representation provided by an attorney to people age 60 and over to secure and maintain public benefits, to resolve consumer problems and other situations requiring the intervention of an attorney.
 Legal Aid has bilingual staff as well as access to a language line.
 Legal Aid makes presentations to senior centers and nutrition sites on legal topics that might affect older persons.
 Those interested in this service can contact Legal Aid directly by calling 1-800-238-1443 or GNRC's Information and Assistance Hotline for a referral.